 - Author: They can write, edit, and publish their own posts.
 They can also delete their own posts.

 - Editor: They have full control of the content sections of the website.
-They do not have access to change site settings, install plugins and themes, or add new users.
+They cannot change site settings, install plugins and themes, or add new users.

 - Administrator: Full Access (there is also Super Admin for multisite networks)

-So, in our case, SEO Agency can use the Editor role, and it will allow them access to the entire content, including Yoast settings for the desired post/page.
+For example, the SEO Agency can use the Editor role, which will allow them access to the content and useful settings like a WP Meta SEO tool to optimize settings for the desired post/page.

-In case they need to install a plugin or edit the code, you can always ask your developer or support Agency to do that for them, and by doing that you are limiting the risk.
+If they need to install a plugin or edit the code, you can always ask your developer or support Agency to do that for them.
+By doing that, you are limiting the risk of exposing sensitive information.

-On top of wp-admin access, we also have server access, DNS access and access to other 3rd party services you might use (Google Search Console, Google Analytics and many more).
-For example, with server access, you can easily delete the entire website if you are not careful.
+In addition to wp-admin access, you can limit server access, DNS access, and access to other 3rd party services you might use (Google Search Console, Google Analytics, and many more) through their admin panels as well.
+This is equally as important because, for example, with the wrong server access someone can easily delete the entire website if they are not careful.

-So, before granting access to these you should always think about what the Agency needs to do, and if this level of access is needed.
-If you are in doubt, be free to ask your developer or support agency.
+Before granting access to any of your platforms, you should always think about what the Agency needs to do and if this level of access is needed.
+It’s the best way to protect yourself and your data.